will-ch-h/SpotSMTC/README.md

 If you want to have the service run in the background on startup:
 &nbsp; Add a shortcut in shell:startup where the target is ```C:Path\To\SpotSMTC.exe -c C:\Path\To\ConfigDir```
-&nbsp; You can set the name of the app and icon shown in the media controller by renaming the shortcut and/or changing the icon.
+&nbsp; You can set the name of the app and icon shown in the media controller by editing the shortcut

 | Short | Long              | Description                                                                                                 |
 | :---- | :---------------- | :---------------------------------------------------------------------------------------------------------- |